-The Pearson BTEC Level 3 IT program is your gateway to a dynamic career in Information Technology.
+This new AAQ course is your gateway to a dynamic career in Information Technology.
 With industry-relevant content developed in collaboration with experts, you will acquire the latest skills and knowledge for immediate application in the IT sector.
-Our program Unit 3: Using Social Media in Business. - Internal prepares you for success, whether you are entering the workforce or pursuing further education.
-Upon completion, you will hold a recognised Level 3 qualification, positioning you for a fulfilling IT career, be it as a software developer, network administrator or IT consultant.
+Our program prepares you for success, whether you are entering the workforce or pursuing further education.
+Upon completion, you will hold a recognised Level 3 qualification, positioning you for a fulfilling IT career, be it as a software developer, network administrator, working in Cyber Security or as an IT consultant.
 Join us and embrace the opportunities of the ever-evolving world of Information Technology.

-Some of the courses, this qualification supports entry to are:
+Some of the courses this qualification supports entry to are:

 - Business

-- Computer Arts
+- Computer Science

-- Fashion Buying Management

 - Software Development for Animation

 - Accounting and Finance